 Check the power supply voltage to the sensor with a digital volt meter set to VDC.
 Place the black lead on sensor terminal GND and the red lead on +24 (see Figure 4, Note 1).
 Voltage should be between 21 and 28 VDC.
-If voltage is outside this range, check power supply and wiring.
+If voltage is outside this range, check power supply 2) The second person stays at the control unit to and wiring.

-After power-up, ensure the LED's below are operational as follows (see Figure 3):
+After power-up, ensure the LEDs below are operational as follows (see Figure 3):